Alexander Dallin: Early career and Columbia years

 During his graduate studies, Dallin joined the Harvard Project on the Soviet Social System.
-There he interviewed refugees and émigrés from the Soviet Union in order to better understand and evaluate the characteristics and workings of the Soviet system based on reports of those interviewed.
+There he interviewed refugees and émigrés from the Soviet Union, better to understand the characteristics and workings of the Soviet system based on reports of those interviewed.
 Dallin married the former Florence Cherry, the daughter of a Methodist minister, in 1953.
 They raised three children, settling in Leonia, New Jersey.
-During 1951–54, Dallin served as associate director for the Research Program on the USSR in New York.
-From 1954–56, he was director of research at the War Documentation Project in Washington and Virginia, analyzing captured German documents from the war.
-Stemming in part from his interviews during the Harvard Project, in 1957 Dallin published German Rule in Russia, 1941-1945, which became the classic, definitive account of the German occupation of parts of Russia during World War II.
+During 1951–1954, Dallin served as associate director for the Research Program on the USSR in New York.
+From 1954 to 1956, he was director of research at the War Documentation Project in Washington and Virginia, analyzing captured German documents from the war.
+Stemming in part from his interviews during the Harvard Project, in 1957 Dallin published German Rule in Russia, 1941–1945, which became the classic, definitive account of the German occupation of parts of Russia during World War II.
 It won the George Louis Beer Prize for European international history since 1895.

 In 1956, Dallin became an assistant professor of political science at Columbia University.
-He subsequently became professor of international relations in 1961 and received the Adlai Stevenson chair in 1965.
+He became professor of international relations in 1961 and received the Adlai Stevenson chair in 1965.
 Dallin was director of Columbia's Russian Institute from 1962 to 1967.
-While at Columbia, he was recipient of one of the Guggenheim Fellowships awarded in 1961 and a Fulbright Hays fellowship in 1965–66.
+While at Columbia, he was recipient of one of the Guggenheim Fellowships awarded in 1961 and a Fulbright Hays fellowship in 1965–1966.
 He made several appearances as a presenter on the nationally broadcast television series Columbia Lectures in International Studies.
 Dallin also served as a part-time consultant to the U.S. Government during much of the 1960s.
 Marshall D. Shulman, who also served as director of the Russian Institute, later noted Dallin's objectivity, saying, "In a field riven by political controversy, he was universally respected as a voice of common sense and scholarly detachment rooted in a solid historical backing."